SageHack/hacklair/content/hacker-legal-handbook.md

 ### Interception and disclosure of communications <a id='comm-disclosure'></a>

-If you willfully intercepts a private communication, including between devices, without permissions, with any device, even a paper cup against a door.
-Of course if you’re any law agency or security firm you have “reasonable” rights to do what you want.
+If you willfully intercept a private communication, including between devices, without permissions, with any device, even a paper cup against a door.
+Of course, if you’re any law agency or security firm you have “reasonable” rights to do what you want.

 #### Related laws